angular/angular/aio/content/start/forms.md

       <code-example header="src/app/cart/cart.component.ts" path="getting-started/src/app/cart/cart.component.ts" region="imports">
       </code-example>

-      The `FormBuilder` service is provided by the `ReactiveFormsModule`, which is already defined in the `AppModule` you modified previously (in `app.module.ts`).
+      The `ReactiveFormsModule` provides the `FormBuilder` service, which `AppModule` (in `app.module.ts`) already imports.

     1. Inject the `FormBuilder` service.

       <code-example header="src/app/cart/cart.component.ts" path="getting-started/src/app/cart/cart.component.ts" region="inject-form-builder">
       </code-example>

-1. In the `CartComponent` class, define the `checkoutForm` property to store the form model.
+1. Still in the `CartComponent` class, define the `checkoutForm` property to store the form model.

     <code-example header="src/app/cart/cart.component.ts" path="getting-started/src/app/cart/cart.component.ts" region="checkout-form">
     </code-example>

-1. During checkout, the app will prompt the user for a name and address.
-So that you can gather that information later, set the `checkoutForm` property with a form model containing `name` and `address` fields, using the `FormBuilder#group()` method.
+1. To gather the user's name and address, set the `checkoutForm` property with a form model containing `name` and `address` fields, using the `FormBuilder` `group()` method.
+Add this between the curly braces, `{}`, of the constructor.

     <code-example header="src/app/cart/cart.component.ts" path="getting-started/src/app/cart/cart.component.ts" region="checkout-form-group"></code-example>

-1. For the checkout process, users need to be able to submit the form data (their name and address).
-When the order is submitted, the form should reset and the cart should clear.
+1. For the checkout process, users need to submit their name and address.
+When they submit their order, the form should reset and the cart should clear.

-    In `cart.component.ts`, define an `onSubmit()` method to process the form.
-Use the `CartService#clearCart()` method to empty the cart items and reset the form after it is submitted.
-(In a real-world app, this method also would submit the data to an external server.)

-    The entire cart component is shown below:
+    1. In `cart.component.ts`, define an `onSubmit()` method to process the form.
+Use the `CartService` `clearCart()` method to empty the cart items and reset the form after it is submission.
+In a real-world app, this method would also submit the data to an external server.
+The entire cart component class is as follows:

     <code-example header="src/app/cart/cart.component.ts" path="getting-started/src/app/cart/cart.component.ts">
     </code-example>

-The form model is defined in the component class.
-To reflect the model in the view, you'll need a checkout form.
+Now that you've defined the form model in the component class, you need a checkout form to reflect the model in the view.

 ## Create the checkout form

-Next, you'll add a checkout form at the bottom of the "Cart" page.
+Use the following steps to add a checkout form at the bottom of the "Cart" page.

 1. Open `cart.component.html`.

-1. At the bottom of the template, add an empty HTML form to capture user information.
+1. At the bottom of the template, add an HTML form to capture user information.

 1. Use a `formGroup` property binding to bind the `checkoutForm` to the `form` tag in the template.
 Also include a "Purchase" button to submit the form.